Cindy597/msan622/homework3/README.md

     ```

- 3. Interactive steps:
+ 4. Interactive steps:
   * Select variables:
      Select only two variables for Bubble Plot;
      Select at least two variables for ScatterMatrix and ParallelCoordinate Plots;
      (Do not worry!
 There will be a hint/warning for you to make correct selection)

-  * Brushing: Select any Region type you want to be brushed in all three plots.
+  * Brushing: Select any Region type you want to be brushed in all three plots;
-  * Bubble/Point size: All the bubble or point size in three plots can be controlled by this.
+  * Bubble/Point size: All the bubble or point size in three plots can be controlled by this;
-  * Filtering: Select any Population and Income range you want to explore further.
+  * Filtering: Select any Population and Income range you want to explore further;
-  * Color Setting: Select any color scheme you prefer to control the color panel of all three plots.
+  * Color Setting: Select any color scheme you prefer to control the color panel of all three plots;
   * Instruction: Yeah!
 There is a brief instruction to help audience to interactive easily.

 The following are some additional screenshots of my `shiny` interface after changing several settings:
+* window 1
  ![screenshot](screenshot4.png)
+* window 2
  ![screenshot](screenshot5.png)
+* window 3
  ![screenshot](screenshot6.png)